Leeds has a large number of sites that are managed by the Parks and Countryside service for the benefit of wildlife. These include:

-Such habitats support a wealth of wildlife that you maybe surprised to find living in a big city.
-Species range from those we see fairly often like birds, frogs and bats to rarer species such as lizards, glow worms and crayfish.
+Such habitats support a wealth of wildlife that you may be surprised to find living in a big city.
+Species range from those we see fairly often like birds, frogs and bats to rarer animals and plants such as lizards, glow worms, orchids and crayfish.Forestry

 As well as maintaining nature reserves and woodlands, the Parks and Countryside Service looks after many of the trees you see around the city, such as street trees.

 Discover the wildlife of Leeds by attending an event at one of our nature reserves or woodlands.
 Events vary but throughout the course of a year there’ll usually be opportunities to discover and learn more about plants and animals such as bats, glow worms, wildflowers and birds.

 For details check out our events and activities leaflet in the Documents

 There are volunteering opportunities available at several of our nature reserves.
 Also, Leeds Wildlife Volunteers work on different sites across the city twice a month, improving habitats so local plants and animals can thrive.
 More information is provided in our events and activities leaflet in the Documents

 section of this page.Contact:

 Telephone: 0113 3957500 (Monday to Friday 8am to 4pm)